vseryakov/backendjs/README.md

         /account/select

 * Shutdown the backend by pressing Ctrl-C
-* To make custom Web app run the following command:
+* To make your own custom Web app, create a new directory (somewhere else) to store your project and run the following command from that directory:

-        rc.backend init-app
+        [path/to/backend]/rc.backend init-app

-* The app.js file is created with 2 additional API endpoints /test/add and /test/[0-9] to show the simplest way of adding new tables and API commands.
+* The app.js file is created in your project directory with 2 additional API endpoints `/test/add` and `/test/[0-9]` to show the simplest way of adding new tables and API commands.
 * The app.sh script is created for convenience, it specifies common arguments and can be customized as needed
 * Run new application now, it will start the Web server on port 8000: